runtimeverification/michelson-semantics/USER_GUIDE.md

 ./kmich interpret tests/unit/concat_bytes_00.tzt
 ```

+The test runner will consider a concrete test passed (i.e. return a `0` exit
+code) if and only if:

+1. The test file follows the `.tzt` format properly;
+2. The `code` block is well-typed with respect to the `input` and `output`
+    stacks;
+3. Given the provided `input`, after executing the `code`, the Michelson
+    interpreter returns exactly the `output` stack.

 ### Running a Symbolic Unit Test

 Symbolic unit tests reside in the `/tests/symbolic` folder in this archive.